yongcongwang/note/docs/Math/Linear-Algebra/15_proj_subspace.md

 It's tempting to try to simplify these expressions, but if $A$ isn't a square matrix we can't say that $(A^TA)^{-1} = A^{-1}(A^T)^{-1}$.

-If $A$ does happen to be a squre, invertible matrix then it's column space is the whole space and contains $\mathbf{b}$.
+If $A$ does happen to be a square, invertible matrix then it's column space is the whole space and contains $\mathbf{b}$.
 In this case $P$ is the identity, as we find when we simplify.
 It is still true that:

 $$
 \begin{align}